neilabdev/iDelayedJob/README.md

 pod "iDelayedJob"
 ```

-## Queueing Jobs
+## Scheduling Jobs
+### Defining a Job

-The first thing you must do before scheduling a job is define it, by either subclassing NLJob or creating a class which implements NLJobsAbility protocol.
-Either method will execute the *perform method which will return if the job was successfuly completed or not.
-If it is not successfully completed, the job will periodically for a specified *max_attempts upon which it will be removed from the queue.
+The first thing you must do before scheduling a job is define it, by either subclassing *NLJob* or creating a class which implements *NLJobsAbility* protocol.
+Either method will execute the *perform* method which will return if the job was successfully completed or not.
+If it is not successfully completed, the job will periodically for a specified *max_attempts* upon which it will be removed from the queue.